 Following the closure of Yelm’s Triad Theater in 2019, Thurston County’s community theaters were relegated to only Olympia.
-That will change soon with the opening of a new community theater just thirty minutes south of Washington’s capital.
+That will change soon with the opening of a new community theater just 30 minutes south of Washington’s capital.
 Tenino Young at Heart Theatre (TYT), the town’s oldest theater company, has recently acquired a plot of land on Sussex Avenue.
 Plans are now in place to construct an entirely new community theater, with four to five TYT productions expected to place per year.

 “The reaction to our news has been quite significant.
-I have received calls, emails and messages of how excited and pleased folks are about the purchase and movement towards building a theatre,” said TYT founder Robert McKenzieSullivan.
+I have received calls, emails and messages of how excited and pleased folks are about the purchase and movement towards building a theater,” said TYT founder Robert McKenzieSullivan.

 The acquired land was purchased with funds from an anonymous donor, purported to be TYT’s biggest fan.
 McKenzieSullivan hopes an increase in local productions will bring additional patrons down to Tenino, patronizing local businesses as well.

 “The activities of the theater will help to put Tenino on the map,” said McKenzieSullivan.
 “Many people in our neighboring cites think of Tenino as a long way away.
 The fact is we are only 13 miles from downtown Olympia, so we hope that people will be attracted to the theater and so recognize, ‘Gee, Tenino is really close,’ and has many opportunities for entertainment and shopping.”

 The theater will also display the works of Tenino artists, encouraging patrons to support them.
 The location will be utilized as an arts hub, with lectures and concerts taking place in the space as well.
 McKenzieSullivan hopes the future theater can serve as a platform for arts education in the Tenino community.